wildthink/SwiftRuntime/Article.md

 }
 ```

 For our example we will need something to work with.
 A simple `Person` will do.
 Note that `age` is a computed property - so it's read-only.
+Then, let's think about how we would like to use this new API.

 ```swift
 public struct Person {